Eacred/EarthCoinCash/README.md

 should be used to discuss complicated or controversial changes before working on a patch set.

-Developer IRC can be found on Freenode at #earthcoin-dev.
+Developer IRC can be found on Freenode at #earthcoincash-dev.

 Testing
 -------